lf-edge/eve/README.md

 Finally run the resulting image by typing `make run`.
 This will launch qemu with some default assumptions.
 Make sure to wait for the GRUB menu to show up and then pick the 2nd option (otherwise image will hang).

+If you don't want to manually select that option everytime you boot with qemu you can build your image with an extra environment variable set to 1 'ZEN_DEFAULT_BOOT=1 make fallback.img'

 Once the image boots you can interact with it either by using the console (right there in the terminal window from which make run was executed).